On the quasi-isometric classification of locally compact groups: Towards a quasi-isometric classification of amenable hyperbolic groups

 It is a general fact that if the boundary of a non-focal hyperbolic LC-group contains an open subset homeomorphic to $\R^n$ for some $n\ge 0$, then the boundary is homeomorphic to the $n$-sphere: see \cite[Theorem 4.4]{kabe} (which deals with the case of finitely generated groups and $n\ge 2$ but the proof works without change in this more general setting).

 \begin{question} Let $G$ be a hyperbolic locally compact group whose boundary is homeomorphic to a $d$-sphere.
 Is $G$ necessarily compact-by-Lie? \end{question}

 A positive answer to Question \ref{bounds} would imply Conjecture \ref{qinc}, but, on the other hand would only be a very partial answer to determining which hyperbolic LC-groups admit a sphere as boundary, boiling down the question to the case of discrete groups.
-At this point, Question \ref{bounds} is open for all $d\ge 2$.
+At this point, Question \ref{bounds} is open for all $d\ge 4$.
+Still, it has a positive answer for $d\le 3$ (and similarly Conjecture \ref{qinc} has a positive answer for $\dim(X)\le 4$), by the positive solution to the Hilbert-Smith conjecture in dimension $d\le 3$, which is due to Montgomery-Zippin for $d=1,2$ and J.~Pardon for $d=3$.

 Interestingly, in the Losert characterization of CGLC-groups with polynomial growth \cite{Losert}, the most original part of the proof precisely consists in showing that such a group is compact-by-Lie.